-Please note that this is a preliminary Program.
+Please note that this is a preliminary program.

 These sessions offer participants an opportunity to discuss clinical cases that they encounter on a day-to-day basis in their work as lymphoma specialists but for which there might be no clearly defined best practices.

-Titles and speakers to be announced.
+Presenters and discussants to be announced.

 These sessions are simultaneous sessions highlighting abstracts of scientific value that have not been selected for oral presentations during the general sessions.
 These sessions run in parallel and each session focuses on a particular topic.
 Each one-hour session consists of 6 presentations of 10 minutes each, including discussions and Q&A.